 This information will help designers and structural engineers to design footings and structural support that meet our protection of services guidelines.

-Thes guidelines below will help you to design footings and structural support suitable for your structure and its protection of services requirements.
+The guidelines below will help you to design the footings and structural support suitable for your structure.

 Cantilevered footings rely on the soil above them for support, they should be designed to allow for removal of soil within the zone of influence.

 A compressible foamed plastic insert or similar is normally acceptable as a means of filling the space between the pipe and the building or structure.